 For 12 years she was an elected member of the Bar Council and the Criminal Bar Association Committee, through which roles she became the Chairwoman of the 2009 Bar Conference and was a member of the Organising Committee of the World Bars Conference 2012 held in London.

-Amongst her current Bar Council roles, she chairs the Bar Nursery Committee and the Retention Panel, is a Vice-Chair of the Equality & Diversity Committee and Co-Chair of the Bar Representation Board, and is an International Committee member.
+Now a co-opted member of the Bar Council, she chairs the Bar Representation Committee, the Bar Nursery Committee and the Retention Panel, is a Vice-Chair of the Equality & Diversity Committee, and is an International Committee member.

-Current instructions include advising and representing defendants and third parties on significant cash forfeiture, civil recovery and criminal restraint proceedings; advising the SFO on a pre-charge investigation; advising the DPP on national policy issues of mutual legal assistance in restraint and confiscation; and assisting foreign governments with domestic and international recovery of the alleged proceeds of crime.
+Current instructions include advising and representing defendants and third parties on significant cash forfeiture, civil recovery and criminal restraint proceedings; part of the prosecution team for the SFO for a fraud trial; advising the DPP on national policy issues of mutual legal assistance in restraint and confiscation; and assisting foreign governments with domestic and international recovery of the alleged proceeds of crime.

-- Saleh v SFO EWCA Civ 18 - Instructed (as led junior) in a property freezing order appeal in relation to whether an order made in Canada was an order in rem whose effect was such as to preclude the respondent from contending that the money is or was recoverable property in England & Wales.
+- Saleh v SFO (2016-2018) - Instructed (as led junior) in a property freezing order appeal EWCA Civ 18 in relation to whether an order made in Canada was an order in rem whose effect was such as to preclude the respondent from contending that the money is or was recoverable property in England & Wales.
 The claim moves to a civil recovery order in the sum of £4.4million: the High Court found that the cash held in a London bank account for the benefit of the defendant was the proceeds of criminal conduct, being the benefit that she and other individuals linked to the government of Chad were paid as corrupt financial inducements in return for the award of a contract to exploit oil reserves in Chad ( EWHC 1012 (QB)).

 - R v A & A (2015-2018) Instructed (as led junior) in the Crown Court and Court of Appeal ( EWCA Crim 96) by the CPS on behalf of the State of Kuwait to seek and maintain restraint in this jurisdiction of assets belonging to Kuwaiti nationals being investigated in Kuwait for alleged criminal conduct including money laundering.